Julian Moti: Controversial allegation of child sex offence

-Escape from Papua New Guinea to Solomon Islands
+Escape from Papua New Guinea to the Solomon Islands

 After his arrest in Papua New Guinea in September 2006, Moti was released on bail pending an extradition hearing, but went into hiding in the Solomon Islands High Commission in Port Moresby.
 (He later claimed that his life had been threatened, and so sought sanctuary.)

-The Papua New Guinea and Solomon Islands Governments denied knowledge of his whereabouts, but on 10 October he was secretly flown aboard a Papua New Guinea Defence Force aircraft to Solomon Islands where he was arrested by officers of RAMSI on his arrival in Munda, Western Province.
-When he left PNG, Moti was in breach of the bail conditions imposed by Madam Justice Catherine Davani of the PNG National Court, and had failed to appear at a PNG court hearing on 30 September.
-The PNG Government declined to say who in the PNG Defence Force or Government had given the order to fly Moti out.
+The Papua New Guinea and Solomon Islands Governments denied knowledge of his whereabouts, but on 10 October 2006, he was secretly flown aboard a Papua New Guinea Defence Force aircraft to the Solomon Islands, where he was arrested by officers of RAMSI on his arrival in Munda, Western Province.
+When he left PNG, Moti was in breach of the bail conditions imposed by Madam Justice Catherine Davani of the National Court of Papua New Guinea, and had failed to appear at a PNG court hearing on 30 September.
+The PNG Government declined to say who in the Papua New Guinea Defence Force or Government had given the order to fly Moti out.
 In response, the Australian Government immediately cancelled planned visits by the PNG Prime Minister, Grand Chief the Right Honourable Sir Michael Somare, and Defence Minister Martin Aini, and postponed the annual Australia-PNG Ministerial Forum, and called for an investigation into the flight and prosecution of whoever was responsible.
-A PNG Defence Force Board of Inquiry into the escape has since recommended that Sir Michael Somare and a number of his advisers be charged with offences in relation to the escape, including breaching PNG's constitution.
-Somare has sought to suppress the Inquiry's report, challenging the Inquiry's standing in PNG's National Court.
-As yet the Court has not ruled on the validity of Somare's challenge to the public release of the Commission of Inquiry's findings, with the presiding judge likening Somare's attempts to suppress the findings of the report as a scandal on par with Watergate.
+A PNG Defence Force Board of Inquiry into the escape had since recommended that Sir Michael Somare and a number of his advisers be charged with offences in relation to the escape, including breaching PNG's constitution.
+Somare had sought to suppress the Inquiry's report, challenging the Inquiry's standing in PNG's National Court.
+As yet the Court had not ruled on the validity of Somare's challenge to the public release of the Commission of Inquiry's findings, with the presiding judge likening Somare's attempts to suppress the findings of the report as a scandal on par with Watergate.

-The Howard government in Canberra insisted that in its pursuit of Moti there is no political agenda with respect to ongoing issues between it and the Solomon's government of Manasseh Sogavare, while Prime Minister Sogavare insisted that Moti's arrest constituted a violation of Solomon Islands' national sovereignty, and Mr Moti himself has described the charges as a politically motivated "witch-hunt".
+The Howard government in Canberra insisted that in its pursuit of Moti there is no political agenda with respect to ongoing issues between it and the Solomon's government of Manasseh Sogavare, while Prime Minister Sogavare insisted that Moti's arrest constituted a violation of the Solomon Islands' national sovereignty, and Mr Moti himself has described the charges as a politically motivated "witch-hunt".

 Sogavare faced much criticism from the former Howard government for his refusal to allow the extradition of Moti.
 Sogavare and Sir Michael Somare stated that they considered that the Australian Government were politically persecuting Moti and that a new trial was uncalled for as the issue was "unconditionally concluded in Vanuatu in 1999" and the Australian government had failed to produce any new evidence to justify an extradition.

 On 10 July 2007, the then-Prime Minister Sogavare appointed Moti as Attorney General of the Solomon Islands.
 The Government of SI subsequently sent 666 questions to Australian Director of Public Prosecutions, Damian Bugg QC, regarding the affair.
 The 666 questions can now be read online.